HornHehhf/QuASE-demo/README.md

 ## Play with our [online demo](https://cogcomp.seas.upenn.edu/page/demo_view/QuASE).

 ## Install dependencies
-Use virtual environment tools (e.g miniconda) to install packages and run experiments\
+Use virtual environment tools (e.g miniconda) to install packages\
-python>=3.6\
+python==3.6\
 pip install -r requirements.txt

 ## Download the pre-trained models
 Our pre-trained models can be found in the [google drive](https://drive.google.com/drive/folders/1j6ufXtxFekPM9CfM5CxKfmwHsqLR8kNY?usp=sharing).

 ## Change the model path
-Change the /path/to/models in the app/bert_lm.py to the path of the downloaded pre-trained models.
+Change the /path/to/models in the app/bert_lm.py to the full path of the downloaded pre-trained models.

 ## Run the online model
 python manage.py runserver 0.0.0.0:4003 (change the 4003 to other port number as needed)